Call for Doctoral and Master’s Candidates

 Submission Process

 The Scottish Science Society welcomes submissions across all scientific disciplines, including humanities research.
-Our quarterly publication features theoretical and empirical studies that demonstrate methodological rigor and intellectual significance.
+Our monthly publication features theoretical and empirical studies that demonstrate methodological rigor and intellectual significance.

 To submit your manuscript, please visit our submissions page for detailed guidelines or contact our editorial team at editor@scottishsciencesocietyperiodic.uk.